ZentaChain/Zentachain/README.md

 ## Zentameshnet

 Zentameshnet relays messages using either a flooding technique or a routing technique.
-With routing, the message moves along the road, jumping from one Zentanode to another until it reaches its destination.
+With routing, the message moves along the road, jumping from one Zentanode to another one until it reaches its destination.

 [Zentamesh](https://github.com/ZentaChain/Zentamesh-rust)